mua2022/I-MBank_CTF_writeups/Miscellaneous/Get_Git_Misconfig/Get Git Misconfig.md

 - `devsecops.zip` — the outer archive that contains everything you need
   - Inside it you’ll find:
     - `launch.sh` — a helper script that reveals a password
-    - `protected.zip` — an inner, password-protected archive containing a CI config with a misconfiguration
+    - `protected.zip` — an inner, password-protected archive containing a misconfigured CI config.

       ![alt text](image.png)